mjacobus/mjacobus.github.io/_posts/2015-04-17-using-vim-as-a-php-ide.md

 First thing you should keep in mind is that you will hate vim.
 Trust me, you will.
 It can be very frustrating.
 But if you stick to it you will love it!
 I promise you.

-Take type for example.
-If you are a programmer, you probably know how to type properly (if you don't, stop everything you are doing right know and learn that!).
+Take typing for example.
+If you are a programmer, you probably know how to type properly (if you don't, stop everything you are doing right now and learn that!).

 Remember the time you had managed to type fairly fast with what, 3 fingers?
 You